-WP7-Mechatronics: The activities in this workpackage are devoted to the the finalization of the design of the mechatronic components of the CUB (iCub).
+WP7 - Mechatronics: The activities in this major workpackage are devoted to the the finalization of the design of the mechatronic components of the iCub, their fabrication, assembly, test, and documentation.
 As for the previous period, we stress here the fact that it the responsibility of each partner involved in the design to fully test the design before submitting it to the management committee.
 A final decision is taken with the testing data available.

-The systems will be designed according to the mechatronic paradigm: that is by smoothly integrating, since the design phase, mechanisms, proprioceptive and exteroceptive sensors, actuators, embedded processing, and any other components and interfaces needed for the functioning of the system and for connection to the other subsystems of the CUB.
+The systems will be designed according to the mechatronic paradigm: that is by smoothly integrating, right from the initial design phase, the mechanisms, proprioceptive and exteroceptive sensors, actuators, embedded processing, and any other components and interfaces needed for the functioning of the system and for connection to the other subsystems of the iCub.
 Body parts will be anthropomorphic and integrated into the whole design according to the specifications agreed at the beginning of the project.
 Their design will be based on both traditional and innovative mechanical solutions, including the use of non-conventional materials (e.g. silicone rubbers, soft polyurethane resins, carbon fibers or generic composite materials) in order to obtain lightweight mechanisms with a high level of performance.

-WP7 will include the activities related to the realization of the first prototype at UGDIST, collecting the CAD drawings and testing results from all partners, smoothing and integrating the design, and fully debugging the entire platform including the mechanics, the electronics and the low-level control.
-Although the first prototype is built at UGDIST all partners will contribute to its completion through their initial design, through additional debugging or by examining specific issues that might arise.
-It will then link onto WP8 for the continuation of the software development activity.
+WP7 includes activities related to the realization of the first prototype at UGDIST, collecting the CAD drawings and testing results from all partners, smoothing and integrating the design, and fully debugging the entire platform including the mechanics, the electronics and the low-level control.